example42/example42.github.io/_posts/2018-10-15-application-management-using-tinypuppet.md

 ## Advantages?

-Besides the reduced amount of Puppet code to write, using tp to manage custom applications (when they can be installed via a package) with the relevant tinydata, has the added benefit of automatically configuring the `tp` command, which can be used on a system to check the status of all the applications installed via tp (`tp test [my_application]`) or `tail -f` all theirs logs (`tp log [my_application]`).
+When it's worth using tp instead of writing a custom module?

+- When we want to reduce the amount of custom Puppet code to write and prefer a totally data driven management of applications
+- When we need to manage packages, services, configuration files (tp takes care of relationships)
+- When we might benefit for a command like `tp test`, which can be executed locally on the system, via a monitoring, remote execution or orchestration tool to quickly and automatically get the status of all the applications managed by tp
+- When we want a quick and standardised way to troubleshoot applications, using the `tp log` command to tail all the logs of the applications we manage.

 We wish everybody fun and success with Tiny Puppet,